 ---|---|

-GPS Manipulation | Cross-referencing GPS data with other records |
+GPS Manipulation | Cross-referencing GPS data with route and fuel records |

-Device Disabling | Monitoring device activity logs |
+Device Disabling | Monitoring device activity logs and power interruptions |

-Log Alteration | Analyzing log entries for inconsistencies |
+Log Alteration | Analyzing log entries for inconsistencies and annotations |

 Legal Consequences of Hours of Service Violations